-Orthene 97 in-furrow: Orthene 97 can be dribbled or sprayed in-furrow during the planting operation.
-Orthene provides good thrips control for up to five weeks if applied at 12 to 16 oz of product/A. Applications are usually made at 5 to 10 gal/A and are compatible with several liquid fungicides.
+Orthene 97 and Admire Pro in-furrow: Orthene 97 and Admire Pro can be dribbled or sprayed in-furrow during the planting operation.
+Applications are usually made at 5 to 10 gal/A and are compatible with several liquid fungicides.